james625/ApeTrainer/README.md

 ![wireframe](./wireframe.png)

 ## Technologies
-This project will be created using canvas and vanilla js.
-Three.js will also be considered to potentially make three dimensional objects.
+This project will be created using canvas and vanilla JavaScript.

 ## Implementation Timeline
 * Friday afternoon & Weekend\